Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_campfire_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_campfire_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_campfire_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_campfire_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_campfire_timer_ - Default: 20 - Amount of time (in seconds) a player must camp before they are punished.\
 _randomat_campfire_distance_ - Default: 35 - The distance a player must move before they are considered not camping anymore.